levin-riegner/flutter-template/README.md

 The project uses the service locator [get_it](https://pub.dev/packages/get_it) to register and provide dependencies through out the app.

-- [ ] Review Actual Dependency Injection with https://pub.dev/packages/injectable

 ### Logging
-- The [Flogger](lib/util/tools/flogger.dart) class is provided as a wrapper to log records to different listeners.
+- The `Flogger` class is provided by the `logging_flutter` plugin as a wrapper to log records to different listeners.
 - Use it directly as `Flogger.level("Message")`.<br>
   *Example: Flogger.info("LaunchCompleted");*
 - External log listeners are configured inside the [Dependencies](lib/util/dependencies.dart) class.